-Lichau GmbH & Co.
-KG was founded by Hans Lichau as Hans Lichau Stanzerei-Technik in 1973 in Wettenberg-Launsbach.
+Lichau GmbH was founded by Hans Lichau as Hans Lichau Stanzerei-Technik in 1973 in Wettenberg-Launsbach.

 Two years later Hans Lichau took advantage of an opportunity to acquire a complete cutting press department.
 To accompany this move, he shifted the location of his production facilities to Gießen.
 This resulted in a considerable increase both in manufacturing range and in customer groups.

 Due to increasing space requirements caused by an expanding product range and a rise in the number of employees a modern operations building with a usable area of 2000 m² was built in the industrial zone of Wettenberg-Launsbach.